 - From the Transactions page, click on a trace to go to the Trace details page.

 - From the trace details page, click See logs.

 - To view details related to an individual log message, click directly on the message.

 You can also see logs in context of your infrastructure data, such as Kubernetes clusters.
-No need to switch to another UI page in New Relic One.
+No need to switch to another UI page.